ptshih/PSKit/README.md

 # This is a WORK IN PROGRESS

-### For a demo, visit http://github.com/ptshih/Rolodex
+### For a demo project that uses PSKit, visit http://github.com/ptshih/Rolodex

 Required Frameworks
 ---